PierrunoYT/gemini-youtube-analyzer/README.md

    If you encounter any issues, you can install the dependencies individually:
    ```
-   pip install yt-dlp opencv-python-headless numpy groq Pillow
+   pip install yt-dlp opencv-python-headless numpy requests Pillow
    ```

-3. Set up your Groq API key:
+3. Set up your OpenRouter API key and site information:
    - Open a Command Prompt
-   - Run the following command, replacing `your_api_key_here` with your actual Groq API key:
+   - Run the following commands, replacing the placeholders with your actual information:
      ```
-     setx GROQ_API_KEY "your_api_key_here"
+     setx OPENROUTER_API_KEY "your_api_key_here"
+     setx YOUR_SITE_URL "https://your-site-url.com"
+     setx YOUR_SITE_NAME "Your Site Name"
      ```
-   - Close and reopen any command prompt windows for the change to take effect
+   - Close and reopen any command prompt windows for the changes to take effect

 ## Usage